keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### S3 Simplified:
 S3 provides developers and IT teams with secure, durable, and highly-scalable object storage.
 Object storage, as opposed to block storage, is a general term that refers to data composed of three things:

-  1.) the data itself that you want to store
+  1.) the data that you want to store

   2.) an expandable amount of metadata